7 Positive Responses to Non-Cyclist Complaints and Questions

 “If I have to pay for registration, insurance, and road taxes [as a driver], cyclists should have to do the same.”

 I pay for car insurance, auto registration, and all the same taxes you pay.
 Most cyclists do, because we have cars and houses and jobs and buy gasoline, food, clothing, etc. But bicycles cause virtually zero wear and tear on infrastructure.
-If you want to pay based on the damage your vehicle causes, cars and trucks are subsidized by a lot of non-drivers, including the taxes paid by the elderly and by parents on behalf of children.
+If you want to pay based on the damage your vehicle causes, cars and trucks are subsidized by a lot of non-drivers and by taxes we all pay for lots of things that have nothing to do with driving or roads.

 ► Free Cycling Training Assessment Quiz